A good sleeping pad is imperative

 cell foam pad as outlined below.
 The balloons

-projects there is (though sil-nylon
+is (though sil-nylon is tricky

-is tricky to work with due to its slipperyness).
+to work with due to its slipperyness).

 For tips on sewing, materials, etc, click here. |